miracuse/miracuse.github.io/docs/more/specializations/blademaster.md

 > Soldier Specialization

 Recognized masters of the sword, in great demand across the world as mercenaries and bodyguards.
 Blademasters carry a collection of enchanted and alchemically-enhanced blades that require years of study to properly wield.
-The best known are the “Vorpal Swords”, liquid metal blades whose unmatched sharpness makes them unusable by those without training.
+The best known are the _Vorpal Blades_, liquid metal swords sharp enough to cut iron.

 {% include specialization_kits.html %}